armandofox/alexa-marantz-py/README.md

 The code is based on [@anjishnu](https://github.com/anjishnu)'s useful [Python version of Alexa Skills Kit](https://github.com/anjishnu/ask-alexa-pykit).

-You need Python 2.7 or later and the [AWS command line tool](https://aws.amazon.com/cli/).
+It's running with Python 3.7 and the [AWS command line tool](https://aws.amazon.com/cli/).

 # Usage

 ## 1. Set up the skill and slot types

-Unfortunately, Amazon doesn't yet provide an API to upload the intent schema, utterances, and slot types, so you have to add them manually using their GUI:

-1. Set up a custom skill on Amazon's Alexa developer pages and give it a name.
-Change the value of `SKILL_NAME` in the `Makefile` to whatever you called your skill.

-2. In the Interaction Model, add Custom Slot Types named `MARANTZ_SOURCES`, `ACTIVITY_LIST`, and `VOLUME_CHANGES`, and copy the contents of the respective files (in the
-`skill/` directory) as the slot values.

-3. Copy the contents of `skill/utterances.txt` to the Sample Utterances.
+I made this before Amazon's API allowed uploading JSON directly for intent schema, utterances, slot types, etc., although `skill/skill.json` is up-to-date so you should use that instead of setting up slot types manually.

-You can add/modify utterances in `skill/utterances.txt.glob` and then `make skill/utterances.txt` to generate the changes.
+If you want to add utterances, you can add/modify utterances in `skill/utterances.txt.glob` and then `make skill/utterances.txt` to generate the changes.
+It's a little hack to allow simple globbing to simplify recognizing variants of different utterances.

-4. Copy the contents of `skill/intent_schema.json` to the Intent Schema box in the interaction model.

-**NOTE:** Unfortunately you cannot name your skill "the stereo" because Alexa apparently reserves "Tell the stereo to..." for "smart home" compatible stereo receivers, which this isn't.
-So instead, I named our skill "Thisterio", which works in practice when you say "Tell thistereo to..."
+Change the value of `SKILL_NAME` in the `Makefile` to whatever you called your skill, if you want to use the convenient make targets for updating the code and updating the port/IP of your port-forwarding firewall (see below).

 ## 2. Upload the skill itself

 Create a lambda function using the AWS GUI (you only need to do this once).
 Then `make upload_lambda` to upload the Python code as the lambda body.
+If you look at the `Makefile` you'll see you need to have your AWS CLI credentials set up, etc. to use this feature.

 ## 3. Set up port forwarding